Samuel Hollingsworth Stout

 Major Samuel Hollingsworth Stout (March 3, 1822 – September 18, 1903) was an American farmer, slaveholder, teacher and surgeon.
 In the Antebellum era, he was the owner of a farm with slaves in Giles County, Tennessee.
 During the American Civil War, he was a surgeon to the Army of Tennessee and later in charge of sixty hospitals for the Confederate States Army in Georgia, Alabama, and Mississippi.
 He later taught at the Atlanta Medical College (now known as the Emory University School of Medicine), and he practiced medicine in Texas.
-He was a co-founder and the founding dean of the Baylor College of Medicine in 1902-1903.

 Early life

 Samuel Hollingsworth Stout was born on March 3, 1822, in Nashville, Tennessee.
 His father, Samuel Van Dyke Stout, was the owner of a carriage factory and the mayor of Nashville.
 He had three brothers and one sister.
 He was raised as a Presbyterian.

 Stout was educated at the Classical and Mathematical Seminary in Nashville.
 He graduated from the University of Nashville in 1839 with an A.B., and he earned an M.D. from the University of Pennsylvania's medical school in 1848.